 C. rodgersii has been harvested commercially in Tasmania since 2009.
-The annual catch remained below 100 tonnes until increasing to 185 tonnes in 2017/18, 560 tonnes in 2018/19 and 376 tonnes for the current season 2019/20.
-To date there is no evidence of widespread decrease in biomass when comparing catch rates over time, even in the most heavily blocks around St Helens in the north east of the state.
+The annual catch remained below 100 tonnes for the first 10 years of the fishery, but in 2017 increased markedly, averaging around 500 tonnes for the last 3 seasons with 497 tonnes for the most recent 2020/21 season.
+To date there is no evidence of widespread decrease in biomass when comparing catch rates over time, and only the slightest decrease in annual catch rate in the most heavily blocks around St Helens in the northeast of the state.

 Catch rates would not necessarily decline as biomass falls because divers can shift to new areas.
 A recent survey of the commercial divers has suggested that in some areas divers have been forced into deeper waters by using Nitrox to sustain high catch rates (Cresswell et al. 2019).
-Fisheries-independent surveys indicate that biomass increased between 2001 and 2017 on the east coast of Tasmania, during which period only small fishing catches were taken.
+This is supported by the data; the mean depth of the fishery has increased over time, suggesting depletion of stock in the shallower depths.
+Fisheries-independent surveys indicate that biomass increased between 2001 and 2017 on the east coast of Tasmania, during which period only small fishing catches were taken from 2009 onwards.
 The survey showed a general trend of highest biomass/densities in the northeast to the lowest in the southeast (Johnson et al. 2005, Ling and Keane 2018).
 Given that this species is not endemic to Tasmania and has a negative impact on the ecosystem here, a depleting status for the fishery may be desired.
-This is supported by our observed regional trend in catch rates, which clearly decrease from north to south.
+This is supported by our observed latitudinal trend in catch rates, which clearly decrease from north to south.

-Biomass was estimated through a scientific survey in 2001/02 in the 6 to 24 m depth region (the depth of the dive fishery) to be 2523 tonnes (Table 1).
+Biomass was estimated through a scientific survey in 2001/02 in 6 to 24 m depth (the depth of the dive fishery) to be ~2500 tonnes (Table 1).
 This depth band covered 80% of the urchin biomass.
-A resurvey was conducted in 2016/17 and biomass was estimated at 4434 tonnes.
+A resurvey was conducted in 2016/17 and biomass was estimated at ~4400 tonnes.
 Some small-scale removals from harvesting occurred through this period.
 Over the period between the two surveys, and accounting for removals from fishing, the average (linear) biomass increase was 153 tonnes/year.
-Catch in each of the three years since the last survey has exceeded this amount.
+Catch in each of the four years since the last survey has exceeded this amount.